 Both Chattanooga and Jacksonville during the summer are popular places to visit.

 Jacksonville is around the same temperature as Chattanooga in the summer.
-The temperature in Jacksonville is usually 82°F (28°C) in July, and Chattanooga stays around 81°F (27°C).
+The daily temperature in Jacksonville averages around 82°F (28°C) in July, and Chattanooga fluctuates around 81°F (27°C).

 In Chattanooga, it's very sunny this time of the year.
 It's quite sunny in Jacksonville.
 In the summer, Jacksonville often gets more sunshine than Chattanooga.
 Jacksonville gets 286 hours of sunny skies this time of year, while Chattanooga receives 265 hours of full sun.